cristianat98/DBClientGo/README.md

 - UpdateMany: Function to update more than 1 entry to the DB.
 - DeleteOne: Function to delete 1 entry from the DB.
 - DeleteMany: Function to delete more than 1 entry from the DB.
 - GetClient: Function to get the native client for using some specific functions of the client.
+Not specified in the interface because the return is very specific for each DB.

 ## Usage